 - Affordable

-- Not for rapid relief
+- Not a cure for allergies

 5. Arm & Hammer Itch Relief Spray Dog Formula